Scientists join hands to monitor tigers, other wild animals in Karnataka

 BENGALURU: For the first time, a scientific document on monitoring of tigers, its prey and many other endangered species has been prepared to provide solutions to some critical questions on monitoring of animal population and recovery of wild tigers.
 Several leading research and conservation organisations, representing a range of technical expertise from tiger biology to mathematical statistics and modelling, have come together to provide the right answers for implementing tiger conservation solutions.

-Presently, we have a meagre global wild tiger population of 4,000 compared to 96,000 or fewer that roamed the world at the beginning of the 20th century.
-Their survival today depends upon the ability to monitor effectiveness of conservation efforts and answer questions on their survival, distribution and status.
-Despite investment of vast resources by many tiger range countries to save the tigers, the status of the big cat remains precarious while the population is still uncertain across much of its ranges.

 According to Ullas Karanth, reliable audits of tiger conservation are essential and cannot be arrived at by simply throwing money at the situation.
 “Many current, expensive tiger monitoring programmes lack the necessary rigour to generate reliable results in spite of massive investments.
-And in this book, we provide state-of-the-art methods on measuring tigers, its prey, their numbers, distribution and population dynamics and also address the issue of connectivity and adaptive management of wild tiger populations.”
+In this book, we provide state-of-the-art methods on measuring tigers, its prey, their numbers, distribution and population dynamics and also address the issue of connectivity and adaptive management of wild tiger populations,” he said.